-If necessary the IC manufacturer adds the parts of the IC Embedded Software in the non-volatile programmable memories (for instance EEPROM).
+(Step3) In a first step the IC manufacturer produce virgin chip with IC Identification Data and the flash loader software.
+The IC is securely delivered from the IC manufacturer to the MRTD manufacturer.
 (Step4) The MRTD manufacturer combines the IC with hardware for the contactless interface in the passport book